SpeedyWeather/SpeedyWeather.jl/docs/src/barotropic.md

 ```

 which is described in [Derivatives in spherical coordinates](@ref).
 Using ``u`` and ``v`` we can then
 advect the absolute vorticity ``\zeta + f``.
-In order to avoid to calculate both the curl and a flux
+In order to avoid to calculate both the curl and the
-we rewrite the barotropic vorticity equation as
+divergence of a flux we rewrite the barotropic vorticity equation as
 ```math
 \frac{\partial \zeta}{\partial t} =
 \nabla \times (\mathbf{F} + \mathbf{u}_\perp(\zeta + f)) + (-1)^{n+1}\nu\nabla^{2n}\zeta